 This rich and creamy pumpkin creme brulee is exploding with pumpkin flavor.
 Topped with a layer of crunchy caramelized sugar, the contrast of textures makes this dessert absolutely irresistible and is perfect for the holidays!

 Oh pumpkin desserts, I simply cannot get enough of you!
 It’s true–I have been on a pumpkin dessert binge lately, recipe testing like crazy and creating all sorts of pumpkin-based recipes for the blog.
-With fall just around the corner, I’m starting to crave all the classic fall desserts, like pumpkin muffins, pumpkin pie, and apple crumble.
+With fall just around the corner, I’m starting to crave all the classic fall desserts, like pumpkin muffins, pumpkin pie, apple crumble, and pumpkin pancakes (ok, I guess that’s considered breakfast).

 And this pumpkin creme brulee is quickly becoming one of my favorite pumpkin dessert recipes.